-- o If you pick a plan with the same insurance company, any costs you paid towards your deductible and annual maximum out-of-pocket limit will transfer to your new plan.
-This means you won't have to pay them again. - o If you pick a plan with a new insurance company, any costs you paid towards your deductible and annual maximum out-of-pocket limit won't transfer to your new plan.
-You'll start paying premiums for your new coverage, and you'll also have to restart any payments you made towards the plan's deductible and annual maximum out-of-pocket limit. - Coverage starts back to when your current plan coverage started We'll reverse all claims we've processed for services you got while in Birchwood Health Plan.
-We'll refund any premiums you paid.
-If you pick a new plan with the same insurance company, we will apply your refunded premium to the premium for your new plan, and we will reprocess all claims we've processed for services you got while in Birchwood Health Plan under your new plan. - You'll start paying premiums for your new coverage This includes premiums for the past months to your new plan.
-If you got services while in our plan, you can work with your new plan and your providers to submit claims for payment.
-Any costs you paid towards your deductible and annual maximum out-of-pocket limit will be recalculated under your new plan.
+- If you pick a plan with the same insurance company, any costs you paid towards your deductible and annual maximum out-of-pocket limit [choose one: will transfer or will not transfer] to your new plan. - O If you pick a plan with a new insurance company, any costs you paid towards your deductible and annual maximum out-of-pocket limit won't transfer to your new plan.
+You'll start paying premiums for your new coverage, and you'll also have to restart any payments you made towards the plan's deductible and annual maximum out-of-pocket limit. - Coverage starts back to when your current plan coverage started We'll reverse all claims we've processed for services you got while in Birchwood Health Plan and refund any premiums you paid.
+Your newly selected plan will collect your new portion of the premium and is responsible for all covered services. - o If you pick a plan with Birchwood Health, any costs you paid toward your deductible and annual maximum out-of-pocket limit [choose one: will transfer or will not transfer] to your new plan.
+Additionally, we will apply your refunded premium to the premium for your new plan, and we will reprocess all claims we've processed for services you got while in your current plan under your new plan. - O If you pick a plan with a new insurance company, any costs you paid toward your deductible and annual maximum out-of-pocket limit won't transfer to your new plan.
+You'll start paying premiums for your new coverage, and you'll also have to restart any payments you made toward the plan's deductible and annual maximum out-of-pocket limit.
+You will also need to pay back premiums to your new insurance company back to your original plan's start date.

-How to change plans:
+You have two options to change plans: